 The Board, upon a finding that the regional council has failed to execute its duties, may designate another business entity, with a two-thirds majority vote

-If a regional council contract is terminated for cause, the board may designate a business entity to serve as the business entity for a period of up to 120 days.
-During that time, the board must seek, through the standard processes established by the State of Maine, a new business entity to complete the contract term.
-The temporarily appointed business entity may be a business entity that serves a separate region.
+If an entity serving as the regional council is terminated for cause, the board may designate an entity to serve as the regional council until the Board designates a new entity through the designation process described in this sub-section.
+The temporarily appointed entity may be an entity that serves a separate region.

 Roles and Responsibilities

-The Regional Council and its representative to the Board shall ensure information is shared between the Board, Committees, Entities of the Board, and Office with the local agencies and stakeholders within the region served
+The Regional Council and its representative to the Board shall ensure information is shared between the Board, Committees, Entities of the Board, and Office, with the local agencies and stakeholders within the region served

-The Regional Council shall appoint, subject to approval by the board, a Regional Medical Director, in alignment with §3(1) of this chapter
+The Regional Council shall appoint, subject to approval by the board, a Regional Medical Director, in accordance with §3(1) of this chapter

-The Regional Council shall nominate 2 or more candidates from the region for a position on the Board, from whom the Governor may select a member
+The Regional Council shall nominate candidates in accordance with 32 M.R.S. §89.

 The Regional Council shall establish a committee to carry out a plan of quality improvement approved by the Board